klho/PyMatrixID/doc/intro.rst

 Overview
 --------

-The ID software package [4]_ by Martinsson, Rokhlin, Shkolnisky, and Tygert is a Fortran library to compute IDs using various algorithms, including the rank-revealing QR approach of [1]_ and the more recent randomized methods described in [2]_, [3]_, and [5]_.
+The ID software package [4]_ by Martinsson, Rokhlin, Shkolnisky, and Tygert is a Fortran library to compute IDs using various algorithms, including the deterministic pivoted QR approach of [1]_ and the more recent randomized methods described in [2]_, [3]_, and [5]_.
 PyMatrixID is a Python wrapper for this package that exposes its functionality in a more convenient manner.
 Note that PyMatrixID does not add any functionality beyond that of organizing a simpler and more consistent interface.

 We advise the user to consult also the documentation for the ID package, which is included in full as part of PyMatrixID.